Annapooraniqxf2/keyboard-shortcuts/README.md

 2. Need a ubuntu machine.
 You can work on it either SSH into aws machine, Virtual OS or WSL

 **What do we do here:**
-Read the exercises carefully and practice it using keyboard.
+Read the exercises carefully which is in keyboard-shorcuts.md and practice it using keyboard.
 If you don't know the shortcut please browse for the shortcut and perform the operations.
 ------